jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/public-release-process.md

 * Follow the standard [installation instructions](https://github.com/DOI-USGS/ISIS3#isis3-installation-with-conda) to install this package locally for testing, but at the installation step, instead of running `conda install -c usgs-astrogeology isis`, run `conda install -c <conda-cloud-username> -c usgs-astrogeology isis`

+    ???+ Note "Troubleshooting conda install"
+        If you are having trouble installing ISIS from your personal account, try specifying the version, e.g., `conda install -c <conda-cloud-username> -c usgs-astrogeology isis=8.1.0_RC1`

 * Run an ISIS application, like `spiceinit -h` and insure that it runs without error.
 This is testing whether the conda environment set up during the install is complete enough to run ISIS.